 Under the direction of G20 Labor and Employment Ministers, the G20 Employment Working Group (EWG) meets several times prior to the Ministerial meeting to discuss current labor issues and challenges and to negotiate the G20 Labor and Employment Ministers’ Declaration.
 To ensure transparency and accountability, each G20 country produces its own Employment Plan and Self-Reporting Template.
 This reporting mechanism allows governments to delineate their own countries’ labor and employment challenges and to describe the policies and programs in place to address those challenges.
 G20 countries must also report annually on progress towards meeting individual and collective G20 commitments.

-- Italy currently holds the G20 Presidency and will host the G20 Joint Education and Labor and Employment Ministerial on June 22 and the G20 Labor and Employment Ministerial on June 23 in Catania.
+Italy currently holds the G20 Presidency and hosted the G20 Labor and Employment Ministerial in Catania.